Critical energy landscape of linear soft spheres: Introduction

-{T}he jamming transition is met when a large collection of hard objects is rapidly compressed until the occupied volume cannot be further decreased.
-Since more than twenty years, the statistical properties of jamming points have shaped our thinking of low temperature glasses, suggested principles underlying amorphous rigidity, and provided mechanisms to rationalize low energy excitations in glasses \cite{LN98, LN10}.
-As a consequence of the rapid compression, random packings of spheres are just on the verge of mechanical instability: the number of contacts between the spheres is isostatic, meaning that in $d$ dimensions each sphere has on average 2$d$ contacts, that is the least one for which the system can sustain pressure \cite{OSLN02, OSLN03,CWBC98}.
-While the location of the transition depends on the compression protocol \cite{CBS10}, isostaticity is generic.
-Particles jam when - exactly \cite{HUZ19} - one contact per degree of freedom is established \cite{TW99}.
+Since more than twenty years, the ideal jamming points of systems of frictionless spheres have shaped our thinking of low temperature glasses, suggested principles underlying amorphous rigidity, and provided mechanisms to rationalize low energy excitations in glasses \cite{LN98, LN10}.
+Topic feature of packings at jamming is mechanical marginal stability.
+The number of contacts between the spheres is isostatic, in $d$ dimensions each sphere has on average 2$d$ contacts, that is the least one for which the system can sustain pressure \cite{OLLN02, OSLN03,CWBC98, TW99}.
 As such, mechanical marginal stability brings about criticality and diverging lengthscales \cite{LNSW10}.
 The jamming point is a critical point characterized by a set of critical exponents describing both the behavior of bulk physical quantities, such as pressure, energy and contacts \cite{OSLN03, GLS16} as well as the microstructure of amorphous packings \cite{LDW13, CCPZ12, CCPZ15}.
-In particular, a common characterization of heterogeneity is provided by local statistics of contact forces and interparticle distances.
+In particular, a common characterization is provided by local statistics of contact forces and interparticle distances.
 Marginal stability implies power law behavior of the distribution of these quantities at small argument \cite{LDW13, CCPZ12} and predicts a non trivial relation between the corresponding exponents \cite{Wy12}.
-These exponents have actually been computed within the exact solution of the glassy phases of spherical particles in the limit of infinite dimensionality \cite{CKPUZ14NatComm, CKPUZ14JSTAT} and have been shown to agree -within numerical precision- with numerical simulations of hard and soft spheres in various physical dimensions \cite{CKPUZ17}.
+These exponents have been computed exactly in \cite{CKPUZ14NatComm, CKPUZ14JSTAT} and have been shown to agree -within numerical precision- with numerical simulations of hard and soft spheres in various physical dimensions \cite{CKPUZ17}.
+The universality class of marginally stable jamming points has been further shown to go beyond finite dimensional sphere systems and to encompass more generally a large class of continuous constraint satisfaction problems in machine learning and computer science \cite{FP16, FPUZ15,FPSUZ17,FHU19}.
+For soft constraints, jamming points are isolated critical points: in general, typical soft sphere systems (Harmonic or Hertzian spheres) compressed beyond the jamming point loose most of the salient critical features of jamming, becoming mechanically stable with a finite correlation length.
+In this paper, we show that if we fine tune the soft sphere interaction potential - choosing it as a linear ramp - we can get a new amorphous solid phase which is mechanically marginally stable and critical for all densities beyond the jamming point.
+Furthermore, the emerging marginal stability is richer that the one appearing at the boundary jamming transition, with additional system spanning non-linear excitations.